14 minutes read|

 Altss gives banking teams direct family-office/RIA access inside live processes.
 Identify which principals are active in your theme, how they invest (direct, co-invest, fund), who can introduce you, and the verified route to reach them.
 Our OSINT core watches for event appearances, new mandate language, and principal moves globally; outreach triggers when those signals fire, which is precisely when private-wealth allocations are most responsive.
 In a market defined by short liquidity windows and AI-skewed flows, speed to the right principal is the differentiator.

-Why Altss is the “all-for-one” solution
+Why Altss Is the "All-for-One" Solution

 OSINT—without the noise.
 We ingest filings, policy changes, board/principal moves, conference rosters, allocator press, and portfolio actions—then resolve them to LP/GP entities.
 Signals become alerts, not trivia.
-Example: Japan’s Prime-Market English-disclosure requirement (effective April 1, 2025) materially reduces friction for foreign teams; we track changes like that and push them into your searches.
+Example: Japan's Prime-Market English-disclosure requirement (effective April 1, 2025) can materially reduce friction for foreign teams; we track changes like that and push them into your searches.

 Allocator social listening.
 Most listening tools follow companies.
 We follow allocators: mandate language surfacing in coverage, strategy notes, principals added to agendas, moves across boards or ICs.
 Combined with entity resolution, you get a why now and a who exactly—the two ingredients generic databases miss.